What is Lightsaber Combat?

 Sokan

-Sokan was a principle of lightsaber combat, rather than a true form, it revolved around using the environment itself to gain a tactical advantage in combat, it was based on out-maneuvering opponents using quick tumbling and jumping movements to close the distance and facilitate swift strokes towards vital areas.
+Sokan was more a guiding principle of lightsaber combat than a distinct form, it revolved around using the environment itself to gain a tactical advantage in combat, it was based on out-maneuvering opponents using quick tumbling and jumping movements to close the distance and facilitate swift strokes towards vital areas.

 Mounted Lightsaber Combat